oldspice7/personal-webpage/README.md

 This is my personal webpage.
-It's publically available at https://tiagolopes.net.
+It's publicly available at https://tiagolopes.net.

 It's built in ReactJS + MaterialUI.